 SUN BLOCK or SUN SCREEN should be applied both BEFORE and DURING each float trip or any time you are in the sun for extended periods.
 It’s a good idea to bring a white short sleeve T-shirt and put it on if you begin to sunburn.
 We also sell sun block if you forget yours.
 A CAP, HAT or VISOR and SUNGLASSES will help shield your face, eyes and head from the rays of the hot Texas sun.

-DRINK PLENTY OF WATER while tubing on the Guadalupe River to help prevent dehydration.
-Whitewater Sports has bottled water for sale if you forget yours!
+DRINK PLENTY OF WATER while tubing the San Marcos River to help prevent dehydration.
+Son's Blue River Camp has bottled water for sale if you forget yours!

 DO NOT TAKE ANY VALUABLES INCLUDING OR CAR KEYS ON THE RIVER, most items sink and are never found!
 Leave and place ,keys, jewelry and other valuables in a safe place!
 Many people have lost wedding rings as fingers tend to shrink after being in the water for awhile, allowing ring(s) to slip off fingers into the river, never to be found again.
 We urge you to side with caution and do not wear any jewelry while tubing!